-- Principal designated school official (PDSO); a DSO with added responsibilities
+- Principal designated school official (PDSO).

 A DSO must be either a U.S. citizen or a lawful permanent resident of the United States.
 To prove this status to SEVP, school officials can provide one of the following with Form I-17A:

-- Copy of U.S. passport (current or expired)
+- Copy of U.S. passport (current or expired).

-- Copy of a U.S. civil-issued birth certificate
+- Copy of a U.S. civil-issued birth certificate.

-- Copy of an alien registration card
+- Copy of an alien registration card.

-- Copy of a naturalization or citizenship certificate
+- Copy of a naturalization or citizenship certificate.

-Federal law requires DSOs to update and maintain student records in the Student and Exchange Visitor Information System.
+Federal law requires DSOs to update and maintain student records in SEVIS.
 For more information on specific reporting requirements, please read the SEVIS Reporting Requirements for Designated School Officials fact sheet.

 A DSO also helps international students avoid problems by helping them do things through required processes.
 Some common topics international students may have questions about or should report to a DSO are: